jmgray/hexcast/README.md

 ### Hexadecimal output
 To initialize the program to display random hexadecimal numbers type:<br>
 `python hexcast init 16 8`
+This creates an 8 dimension matrix with each element represented by 16 possible values.
+Ie., 2<sup>32</sup> hexadecimal numbers.

 Now, you can display random hexadecimal numbers all day long:<br>
 ```